Maryland crab cakes are, in our humble opinion, one of the most iconic and sophisticated party foods.

 They are a versatile food – you can serve them as an appetizer or as part of a meal.
 Our team was trying to think of ways to elevate the simple crab cake and we came up with this delicious Southwest crab cake sliders recipe.
 These southwest crab cake sliders add a kick to your crab cakes while still maintaining the crab’s luscious and delicate flavor.

-These crab cakes are quick and relatively easy to make – so let’s get started!
+These crab cakes are quick and relatively easy to make – so let’s SHOP NOW!

 Maryland Crab Cakes Recipe